 Tasty recipes with kale

-OK, good chance you already know that super healthy.
+OK, good chance you already know that kale is super healthy.
 But I know many folks out there are not on Team Kale yet because they aren’t fans of the taste.
 Let me try to suggest some ways to enjoy it that might sway even the strongest kale skeptics!

 If you’ve spent any time here on Cooking Chat, you know that I’m a big fan of kale pesto.
 That is certainly one way to warm up to kale!
 I’ve got my basic kale pesto recipe here along with 15 ways to use kale pesto.